Professional Grease Trap Pumping In Middletown, NY

 Grease interceptors or “grease traps” are a treatment device installed in the plumbing line within a commercial food services business to control the flow of wastewater to allow fats, oils and grease to float to the top and the solids to settle to the bottom.
 This simple system is very effective at removing FOG (fats, oils and grease) before they can reach the city sewer system.

-United Sewer & Drain Service Corp is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
+United Sewer & Septic is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
 We specialize in pumping out grease tanks and grease interceptors for commercial enterprises.
 From a 100 gallon grease interceptor to a 1500 gallon grease interceptor we offer fast, friendly service.

 Facilities We Offer Grease Trap Pumping To: